usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 0/Discovery-Sprint/Understand the User and Explore the Context.md

-# DITAP Discovery Sprint Lab \- Week 2/Day 2
+# Discovery Sprint Lab \- Week 2/Day 2

 ## Discovery Sprint Lab \#2: Understand the User and Explore the Context